realpython/python-guide/docs/writing/structure.rst

 dependencies required to contribute to the project: testing, building, and generating documentation.

-If your project has no development dependencies, or you prefer development environment setup via ``setup.py``, this file may be unnecessary.
+If your project has no development dependencies, or if you prefer setting up a development environment via ``setup.py``, this file may be unnecessary.

 Documentation